StephenCleary/blog-stephencleary-dotcom/blog/_posts/2011-08-18-option-parsing-boolean-options.md

 ---
 layout: post
 title: "Option Parsing: Boolean Options"
-tags: ["Option Parsing", ".NET", "Nito.KitchenSink"]
+series: "Option parsing"
+seriesTitle: "Option Parsing: Boolean Options"
 ---
 ## Options as Flags

 Most options require an option argument.
-Some options take [an optional argument](http://blog.stephencleary.com/2011/07/option-parsing-options-with-optional.html).
+Some options take [an optional argument]({% post_url 2011-07-14-option-parsing-options-with-optional %}).
 Then there are the options that take no argument at all.
 These are the "flag" options - the option value is either set or unset.